…is an episode of The Simpsons, but also an odd video.

 Have you ever been scared by something as a kid because you can’t comprehend what you’re seeing, but you know something is wrong?
 It is so strange to be feeling that again as an adult.

-It’s a deliberately bad Simpsons parody created in 2005 by a UK art collective known as Famicon (most particularly, someone called GHXYK2).
+It’s a deliberately bad animated The Simpsons parody created in 2005 by a UK art collective known as Famicon (most particularly, someone called GHXYK2).
 Their other “work” is varied: books, music, videos, comics, and homebrew PC games.
 Bart the General was animated in Multimedia Fusion 2, with sprites apparently drawn in MS Paint.
 It shares a name and nothing else with the fifth episode of The Simpson’s first season, and I assume GHXYK2 titled it that way to trick people searching for the actual episode.
 When viewed in a blurry 320×240 thumbnail, Bart the General kinda looks like the Simpsons.

 It begins with an ear-bleeding, distorted remix of Danny Elfman’s Simpsons theme.
 You’ll want to mute your audio.
 There’s a loudness war, and this is its A-Bomb.
 Hallucinatory imagery flashes on the screen.
 Animated gifs loop in corrupt circles, distorted by digital filters.
-It’s an uncomfortably long introduction, but what follows is just uncomfortable.
+It’s an uncomfortably long introduction, but what follows is beyond uncomfortable.

 An Australian convict called Toadfish shows up on the Simpsons’ street.
 He throws Ned Flanders out of his house, gruesomely murders Scott and Todd, and then enters the Simpson home for reasons unclear.
 I should note that Homer is “Omarn”, and Bart is “Burton”, but GHXYK2 occasionally refers to these characters by their original names, and so will I. Lisa is mentioned several times but never seen, and Maggie doesn’t seem to exist.